mmbman/Katagiri/jewel-mirror-awareness.md

 Maybe you don’t understand the Buddha’s zazen, but constantly you have to keep your eyes open to how to manifest Buddha’s zazen in the zazen you do with your human body.

 In any case you have to constantly try.
-You have to constantly De deluded by Buddha’s zazen.
+You have to constantly be deluded by Buddha’s zazen.
 We have to have a basic trust in Buddha’s zazen.
 To trust in Buddha’s zazen you have to understand it through and through, just as the mother understood her son through and through.

 So to trust is not to trust or believe blindly.
 Behind trust, behind the belief, there is a very strong knowing, understanding; very deep, through and through; a thoroughgoing way of understanding.

 Constantly you have to understand zazen.
 To understand the zazen constantly you must first throw yourself into zazen.
 That is trust.
-And then you can Know, then you can understand.
+And then you can know, then you can understand.

 #### Text:

 > With causal conditions, time and season,
-> Quiescently it shines bright.
+> quiescently it shines bright.

 #### Commentary: